Team101-logo

 Second or subsequent offenses bump it up to a Class 3 felony carrying harsher punishments such as 2-5 years behind bars along with other penalties like probation, plus the same amount in fines.

-Employees have the right to unionize, to join together to advance their interests as employees and to refrain from such activity.
-Thus, it is unlawful for an employer to interfere with, restrain, or coerce employees in the exercise of their rights.
+Employees everywhere in the U.S. have the right to unionize, meaning that they can join together to advance their interests as employees, or they can collectively decide to refrain from certain activities.
+Thus, it is unlawful for an employer to interfere with, restrain, or coerce employees away from their federally-provided work rights.

-As a leader, make sure that the topic of video surveillance and its specifics are addressed as part of the collective bargaining process for unionized labor forces.
+As a leader, make sure that the topic of video surveillance and Illinois recording laws are addressed as part of the collective bargaining process for unionized labor forces.

 Audio recording: Illinois — an all-party consent state